-Today is one of those days where many of us fly our flags.
-Flying the flag correctly isn’t just good etiquette, it’s the law (although I’m pretty sure you won’t get arrested).
-It’s known as the Flag Code.
-Here’s some tips on flying and displaying the American flag.
+Flying the flag correctly isn't just good etiquette, it's the law (although I'm pretty sure you won't get arrested).
+It's known as the Flag Code and this is what the law says about flying, displaying, and respecting the American flag:

 4: The flag should not be used for any decoration in general.
-Bunting of blue, white and red stripes is available for these purposes.
-The blue stripe of the bunting should be on the top.
+Bunting of blue, white and red stripes is available for these purposes and the blue stripe of the bunting should be on the top.

 5: The flag should never be used for any advertising purpose.
 It should not be embroidered, printed or otherwise impressed on such articles as cushions, handkerchiefs, napkins, boxes, or anything intended to be discarded after temporary use.